Child care: Business

-Access

-The availability of child care, whether with other family members or professional care, affects the ability of parents to work.
-This includes both single parents and families where both parents need or want to earn money.
-Many governments in higher-income countries provide subsidies for child care programs for the benefit of low-income families or parents in general.
-In the United States, where few subsidies are provided, there is a political debate over whether universal child care services should be provided by the government.
-Related debates include those over universal preschool and paid family leave.

 Standards and requirements

 Some jurisdictions require licensing or certification.
-Parents may also turn to independent rating services, or rely on recommendations and referrals.
-Some places develop voluntary quality networks, for example in Australia most childcare services are part of a national Quality Assurance system.
+Parents may also turn to independent rating services or rely on recommendations and referrals.
+Some places develop voluntary quality networks; for example, in Australia, most childcare services are part of a national Quality Assurance system.
 Some places require caregivers to take classes in pediatric CPR and first aid.
 Most countries have laws relating to childcare, which seek to keep children safe and prevent and punish child abuse.
 Such laws may add cost and complexity to childcare provision and may provide tools to help ensure quality childcare.
+Regulations tend to reduce the supply of child care.

 Additionally, legislation typically defines what constitutes daycare (e.g., so as to not regulate individual babysitters).
 It may specify details of the physical facilities (washroom, eating, sleeping, lighting levels, etc.).
 The minimum window space may be such that it precludes day cares from being in a basement.
-It may specify the minimum floor space per child (for example 2.8 square metres) and the maximum number of children per room (for example 24).
-It may mandate minimum outdoor time (for example 2 hours for programs 6 hours or longer).
+It may specify the minimum floor space per child (for example, 2.8 square metres) and the maximum number of children per room (for example, 24).
+It may mandate minimum outdoor time (for example, 2 hours for programs lasting 6 hours or longer).
 Legislation may mandate qualifications of supervisors.
 Staff typically do not require any qualifications but staff under the age of eighteen may require supervision.
 Some legislation also establishes rating systems, the number and condition of various toys, and documents to be maintained.
 Typically, once children reach the age of twelve, they are no longer covered by daycare legislation and programs for older children may not be regulated.